Ant1ne/Ant1ne/README.md

 ### I'm a Junior Full Stack Developer!

-- 🔭 I am working on a React, Redux and Typescript.
+- 🔭 I am working on React, Redux and Typescript.
 - 🌱 I’m currently learning Backend languages such as Node.js, Express.js and working with MongoDB with [Integrify][integrify-website]
 - 🥅 2023 Goals: finding my first role as a Junior Full Stack Developer.
 - 🤔 I’m looking forward to keep practicing what I have learnt so far.